you-zhou/notes/dev.md

 ### None
 None is a singleton object in Python.
 Two places to use None:
-1. indicate a variable that may be assigned a value in the future.
+1. init a variable that may be assigned a value in the future.
+2. the default result of a function that does not explicitly return a value

 ### pip
 Upgrading pip.
 * On Linux or macOS: